Useful Search Terms

 Ask a reference librarian or archivist if you need assistance.

 This guide suggests useful resources for studying the history and impact of the Cold War, with an emphasis on primary and secondary sources available through Western Libraries and the Libraries' Heritage Resources collections.
-Please contact Western Libraries Reference Desk or Heritage Resources' staff if you have questions and/or need assistance finding more information.
+Please contact Western Libraries Research Desk or Heritage Resources' staff if you have questions and/or need assistance finding more information.

 Searching Western Libraries' Catalog